jfq3/RDP---Tutorials/xander_results.md

 ---

 ### Find Closest Matches
-The nearest reference sequence match to each contig is found using RDP's **FrameBot** tool (https://github.com/rdpstaff/Framebot).
-RDP's **Protein Seqmatch** tool could also be used for this step.
+The nearest reference sequence match to each contig is found using RDP's [**FrameBot** tool](https://github.com/rdpstaff/Framebot).
+RDP's [**Protein Seqmatch** tool](https://github.com/rdpstaff/SequenceMatch) could also be used for this step.
 All outputs for this step are located in the `cluster` directory.

 * Input
    * quality_filtered nucleotide representative contigs (`final_nucl.fasta`)